 It’s difficult to say whether CCUS is worth investing in, according to Dausman.
 Industries have been taking advantage of CCUS for enhanced oil recovery for years, but other forms of CCUS, like direct-air capture, are decades from deployment.

 The water institute advises Louisiana’s Climate Initiatives Task Force on how to reduce emissions while maximizing community and economic benefits.
-That’s no small task – Louisiana emits more than 200 million metric tons of COeach year, ranking fifth in the country.
+That’s no small task – Louisiana emits more than 200 million metric tons of CO2 each year, ranking fifth in the country.
 In the state, 66% of carbon emissions come from industrial sources.

 This makes CCUS especially relevant for the state, since its emissions come from “hard-to-decarbonize” industrial sectors, said David Dismukes, executive director of the Louisiana State University Center for Energy Studies.